ReWind: Understanding Long Videos with Instructed Learnable Memory: Ablation

 Memory consumption, measured using 16-bit precision, peaks at 29GB for 1024 frames.
 Notably, ReWind can process a ~10-minute video with less than 25GB of memory, making it compatible with standard end-user GPUs.
 Additionally, peak memory consumption is influenced by the choice of the LLM, and the number of input tokens.
 Utilizing different LLM quantizations (e.g., 8-bit) can substantially reduce memory requirements.

 \textbf{Hyperparameters.} We ablate on the hyperparameters of ReWind to assess their impact.
-Initially, we vary the number of tokens per frame stored in memory, performing this evaluation without DFS to clearly understand its individual effect.
+Initially, we vary the number of tokens per frame stored in memory without DFS to clearly understand its individual effect.
 The results are presented in Table \ref{tab:ablation_mtpf}.
-Furthermore, we investigate on the DFS-specific hyperparameters: the number of selected tokens during the instruction-selection stage ($L$) and the number of final selected frames ($K_c$).
-The findings from this analysis are shown in Table \ref{tab:ablation_nfs}.
+Furthermore, in Table \ref{tab:ablation_nfs}, we investigate DFS-specific hyperparameters: the number of selected tokens during the instruction-selection stage ($L$) and the number of final selected frames ($K_c$).

 \textbf{DFS vs. Uniform Sampling.} Finally, we ablate the benefits of having DFS to uniform sampling for long videos.
 In both scenarios, the number of selected frames is 8.
 The outcomes of this comparison are detailed in Table \ref{tab:ablation_dfs}.